molevol-ub/galeon/README.md

 GALEON uses two types of files for each gene family:
 - Annotation files: with the coordinates of the genes.
-- Proteins: in FASTA format.
+- Proteins (or MSA): in FASTA format.

 ### 2.1.
 Annotation files format
 All the input coordinate files MUST be provided in the same file format.